bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 should learn a thing or two about MCMC since that's the backbone of most Bayesian analysis; so I learned something about it (see my `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__).
-But I didn't dare try to learn about the infamous Hamiltonian Monte Carlo (HMC).
+But I didn't dare attempt to learn about the infamous Hamiltonian Monte Carlo (HMC).
 Even though it is among the standard algorithms used in Bayesian inference, it always seemed too daunting because it required "advanced physics" to understand.
 As usual, things only seem hard because you don't know them yet.